Vwot2/VTO/VTO/README.txt

 This project contains a full pipeline for training a machine learning model for hand recognition.
 It includes data preparation, training scripts, model conversion, and deployment files.

-ML_HandModel/ – Contains the full pipeline for preparing images, annotations, and training the model, there is also a webcam script after the training is done to test the model

 best.pt – The trained PyTorch model file.

 config.yaml – Configuration settings used during training.